Add More Data to Analytics Dashboards

 Turbocharge Your Dataset with More Data

 The Page Views (URI) dashboard doesn’t show account records, only URIs like /apex/SOQLQuery and/lightning.
-We’ll customize the dashboard to add object names and types so that we can review which account records (if any) Bob Bandit has accessed.
+We customize the dashboard to add object names and types so that we can review which account records (if any) Bob has accessed.

-But first, we’ll add that data to Event Monitoring Analytics by creating a dataset.
+But first, we add that data to Event Monitoring Analytics by creating a dataset.
 What’s a dataset?
-A dataset is a collection of related data that is stored in a denormalized, yet highly compressed form.
-In other words, a dataset is the container for your data in Analytics.
+A dataset is a collection of related data that is stored in a denormalized yet highly compressed form.
+In other words, a dataset is the container for your data in Event Monitoring Analytics.
 To show object names and types in a dashboard, you need that data in a dataset first.

-- Go to Analytics Studio (it should already be open in another tab, or from the App Launcher (), find and select Analytics Studio).
+- Go to Analytics Studio.
+(It should already be open in another tab; if not, from the App Launcher (), find and select Analytics Studio.)

-Select the Account object and click + to
+- Select the Account object and click + to select Account fields.

 - Click Next.